 Instructions

-Adjust rack to upper third of the oven and preheat oven to 400 degrees F. Line 11 (if using tall paper liners to 12 muffin cups with paper liners or spray with baking spray.
+Adjust rack to upper third of the oven and preheat oven to 400 degrees F. Line 12 muffin cups with paper liners or spray with baking spray.

 Stir flour, baking soda, baking powder and salt together in a bowl and set aside.

 In another mixing bowl, whisk together the granulated sugar, brown sugar, oil, egg, vanilla and buttermilk.
 Gently stir the flour mixture into the liquid mixture.
-When halfway mixed, add the frozen blueberries and stir just until blended.
-The batter will be thick.
-It reminded me of chocolate chip cookie dough, but runnier.
+When halfway mixed, add the fresh or frozen blueberries and stir just until blended.
+The batter should be smooth and fairly thick.

 Notes